pwlmaciejewski/basset/README.md

 ##### `feedWithHar(har)`

 Accepts an object and gets essential information from it.
-It `har` isn't a valid har object it throws an `Error`.
+If `har` isn't a valid har object it throws an `Error`.

 ##### other methods